arturomc/fullstackjs-presentation/README.md

     5- Front end development, tools and good practices (we are not just painting flowers on a vase here...) *2 5.1- Bower revisited, how and why to use bower as a package manager?
 	  5.2- Emmet, saving years of development time (or, why everyone hates closing html tags?)
-	  5.3- Designing and implementing an engaging client for our app(s) 5.4- Integration part I, how to deploy and pray at the same time
+	  5.3- Designing an engaging client for our app(s) 5.4- Meet AngularJS, he is a nice guy
+	  5.5- A glimpse of the AngularJS API and architecture 5.6- Designing a Model-View layer and look cool while you are at it (elegant AngularJS implementations and good practices) 5.4- Integration part I, how to deploy our aplication

 	6- Things done right, testing and delivering a quality product 6.X  To be defined *3